MartaKliuchnik/hospital-appointment-scheduler/README.md

 - Authentication: Required (Admin only)
 - Authorization: Requires UPDATE_USER_ROLE permission

-**Request Body**
+**Request Parameter**

-The request body should contain the following parameter:
+The request should include the following path parameter:

 - clientId: The ID of the client whose role is to be updated.